 Management historically organized the Corporation's business into three reportable segments in order to assess performance and allocate capital.
-As at March 31, 2017, two of these segments are discontinued operations for which performance will not be evaluated going forward.
+As at June 30, 2017, two of these segments are discontinued operations for which performance will not be evaluated going forward because of the sale of Bristol Water on December 15, 2016 and Värmevärden on March 3, 2017.
 Cash generating units within each reportable segment have similar economic characteristics based on the nature of the products or services they provide, the customers they serve, the method of distributing those products or services and the prevailing regulatory environment.